Maryland Heritage Area Grants 2021

 Other Grants & Funding Sources

-More than $300,000 is available in Keep America Beautiful Grants for community beautification, greening and environmental initiatives.
+Each year, Keep America Beautiful awards hundreds of thousands of dollars in grant funding for community beautification, greening and environmental initiatives.
 The Forever Maryland Foundation in partnership with the Maryland Environmental Trust, Maryland Department of Transportation, and Maryland Department of Housing and Community Development offer four Keep Maryland Beautiful grants to help volunteer-based, nonprofit groups, communities and land trusts in Maryland to support environmental education projects, litter removal, citizen stewardship and to protect natural resources in urban and rural areas.
-Applications are due Nov.
-12. Read more ...

 Maryland Pathways Grants